 He died from gangrene due to an infection caused by a gunshot wound following an assassination attempt.

 William McKinley was born in the small town of Niles, Ohio, on January 29, 1843.
-William, who was actually a Jr., was the seventh child of eight children.
+William Jr. was the seventh of eight children.

 Education & Military Service